isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/1:1 Learning.md

-To proceed with the purchase, please submit your consent to the **Parental Consent for the Purchase of Personal Learning Device** form (sent via PG on 9 January) by **15 January 2025**.
+To proceed with the purchase, please submit your consent to the **Parental Consent for the Purchase of Personal Learning Device** form (to be sent via PG on 8 January) by **15 January 2026**.

 If you are unable to access the form online, please contact the school for a hardcopy version.

-Parents who want to use Edusave funds for the PLD (for Singapore citizens students only), please submit the online Standing Order (SO) form via this link: [https://go.gov.sg/edusaveformsgso](https://go.gov.sg/edusaveformsgso) by 15 January 2025 if you have not done so previously.
+Parents who want to use Edusave funds for the PLD (for Singapore citizens students only), please submit the online Standing Order (SO) form via this link: [https://go.gov.sg/edusaveformsgso](https://go.gov.sg/edusaveformsgso) by 15 January 2026 if you have not done so previously.

 **Payment**

-Each student would receive a personalised bill subsequently later in February/March 2025.
+Each student would receive a personalised bill subsequently later in February/March 2026.

 For parents who have chose to pay by cash and are already on GIRO with MOE, the system will auto-deduct the charges from their GIRO account directly and they will not be required to pay cash or cheque.